codex-team/manager-ai/README.md

         # scenario type
         scenario: "xpath"

-        # path to file wuth messages list to be send
+        # path to file with messages list to be send
         messages: "./messages.yml"

         # page that will be parsed